evgenygrobov/Churn_Detector/README.md

 ---

-***Optimal Threshold for ROC Curve***.
+***Threshold for ROC Curve***.
 The curve is useful to understand the trade-off in the true-positive rate and false-positive rate for different thresholds

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/ROCbest.png)